NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ***

-### 3.3 Create the same plot for the RAC case.
-Place these plots on the same page
+### 3.3 Add the same plot for the RAC case to the same page

 > **Tip:** Copy and paste the `lat x lev` plot you made in 3.2 so that you have two identical templates.